ValentinPy1/TrendSearch/replit.md

 1. User signs up/logs in with email/password
 2. User enters an existing idea or leaves blank for AI generation
-3. Click "Generate Idea" - Stupidity Mixer creates 5 candidates, LLM picks best
+3. Click "Generate Idea" - GPT-4o-mini generates focused microSaaS idea
-4. Click "Generate Report" - Mock Google Ads API returns market data
+4. Click "Generate Report" - Vector database returns 10 semantically-related keywords with real data
 5. View 6 metric cards and interactive 12-month trend chart
 6. Select keywords from table to view their trends
 7. Click "History" to view all previous ideas and reports